-The Board Games Holiday normally gathers over 100 UK gamers along with other guests at Le Pas Opton, our four-star holiday park in Western France.
-Whether you’re new to the hobby or have been enjoying board games for years, you’ll love the wide range of games available, and the opportunity to play them with lots of friendly people.
-This year will be a lot quieter than normal, enabling us all to get to know each other much more over the course of the week.
+The Board Games Holiday gathers as many as 100 UK gamers along with other guests at Le Pas Opton, our four-star holiday park in Western France.
+Whether you’re new to the hobby or have been enjoying board games for years, you’ll love the wide range of games available, and the opportunity to play them with so many friendly people.

 As well as gaming, the programme also includes features from a regular week, so there will be plenty to do besides board games.

 The guest speaker this week will be Chris Sinkinson, who as well as being an avid gamer, is an author, archaeologist and lecturer at Moorlands College in Dorset.
-He will be giving talks and leading discussions throughout the week as part of the Christian programme (all of which is optional).
+Back by popular demand, he will be sharing more insightful talks throughout the week as part of the Christian programme (all of which is optional).

 Games and Tournaments

 From casual to ‘serious’ gamers, anyone and everyone is welcome!
 Throughout the week there’ll be opportunities to learn new games and to play old favourites.
 Whether it’s popular games like Ticket to Ride and Wingspan, heavier games of Terraforming Mars or Great Western Trail, classic games of Risk or Cosmic Encounter, group games like Just One, or something light like Camel Up or Rhino Hero, there’s plenty of choices to suit everyone involved.